qubole/sparklens/README.md

   QNL.purgeJobsAndStages()
 startTime = long(round(time.time() * 1000))

-<-- Your python code here -->
+<-- Your Python code here -->

 endTime = long(round(time.time() * 1000))
 time.sleep(QNL.getWaiTimeInSeconds())
 print(QNL.getStats(startTime, endTime))
 ```

-**QNL.purgeJobsAndStages()** is responsible for making sure that the tool doesn’t use too much memory.
+`QNL.purgeJobsAndStages()` is responsible for making sure that the tool doesn’t use too much memory.
-If gives up historical information, throwing away data about old stages to keep the memory usage
+It removes historical information, throwing away data about old stages to keep the memory usage
 by the tool modest.

-## How to use Sparklens with Scala Notebooks (Zeppelin)?
+## How to use Sparklens with Scala notebooks (e.g. Zeppelin)

-1) Add this as first paragraph
+1) Add this as the first cell

 ```
 import com.qubole.sparklens.QuboleNotebookListener